treweathers/Java_Developer/Course_2/Course_2.1.md

 By utilizing `HashSets` in this manner, we achieve efficient anagram checking with reduced complexity, considering both the  O(mlogm) character sorting for each word and the O(n) comparison for n words.

 #### Practice #1
+You've been assigned a crew and each member has a unique ID consisting of alphanumeric characters.
+Now, you're sifting through these IDs and need to find the just first one that appears more than once in the array.
+If every ID is unique or the array is empty, just return an empty string.
+The answer format should be a string - that string is our elusive doubled ID or an empty string if we find no doubles in the array.

 #### Practice #2